 Continuing students will be required to declare, as part of on-line matriculation, whether they have had any criminal conviction in the last 12 months.
-In the event of a positive response, the process set out below will be followed.
+In the event of a positive response, the below process will be followed.

-Where an applicant or a matriculating student has declared a criminal conviction, identified staff of the University Secretary’s Group will contact the applicant or student to ascertain the nature of the conviction, requesting further information, including the nature of the conviction, date of conviction, nature of sentence etc. The Head of Admissions and Recruitment or the relevant School Manager will review this information and carry out a risk assessment using an established classification taken from the Health and Care Professions Council.
+Where an applicant or a matriculating student has declared a criminal conviction, identified staff of the University Secretary’s Group will contact the applicant or student to ascertain the nature of the conviction, requesting further information, including the nature of the conviction, date of conviction, nature of sentence etc. The Head of Admissions (for incoming students) or the relevant School Manager (for continuing students) will review this information and carry out a risk assessment using an established classification taken from the Health and Care Professions Council.
 The risk assessment may be reviewed by the Head of Division or the Dean.
 The following criteria will be considered: